 13. All trophies remain the property of the Torbay and S.W.
 England Festival.
 They must be returned in a clean condition to the Trophy Secretary by the closing date.
 Winners are responsible for all trophies whilst in their care and will be required to make good any damage or loss.
 We reserve the right to withhold future trophies if this rule is contravened.

 14. The decision of the committee in all matters arising out of, or not specifically covered in these rules and regulations is final.

 15. Any complaints must be made in writing and sent/emailed to the relevant section Secretary within one week of the close of the Festival and be accompanied by a stamped addressed envelope.

-TORBAY & SW OF ENGLAND FESTIVAL - CHILD PROTECTION POLICY
+TORBAY & SW OF ENGLAND FESTIVAL - CHILD SAFEGUARDING POLICY

 Delivered in partnership with The British and International Federation of Festivals for Music, Dance and Speech work for amateur festivals everywhere to help create thousands of educational performance opportunities for children and young people each year.
 The Federation, and our member Festivals, are committed to ensuring safe environments for children and young people and believe that it is always unacceptable for a child or young person to experience abuse of any kind.
 We recognise our responsibility to safeguard the welfare of all children and young people, by a commitment to recommend best practice which protects them.

 This policy applies to our Board of Trustees, paid staff, Adjudicator members, volunteers, students or anyone working on behalf of the Federation and our member Festivals.